coco98/python-slack-bot/README.md

 This is a simple slackbot that responds to slash commands and uses message buttons.

-This is the fastest way to deploy a slackbot because slack callbacks require HTTPS URLs with valid SSL certificates, which Hasura generates automatically :)
+This is the easiest and fastest way to deploy a slackbot because slack callbacks require HTTPS URLs with valid SSL certificates, which Hasura generates automatically :)

 Features: